vanabel/MRlookup/README.md

 If you have any suggestion, you can contact me at van141.abel(at)gmail.com.
 Also, you can initial an [issue](https://github.com/vanabel/mrlookup/issues)

 ### Update Log
+#### Version 2.0.1

+* Fixed compound surname handling to correctly extract the last part of compound surnames
+* Improved author name extraction for cases like "Mundet i Riera" to use "Riera" instead of "Mundet"

 #### Version 2.0.0

 * Added journal abbreviation mode as an alternative to title mode